It’s easy to get caught up in the hustle and bustle of the holidays. There’s baking to be done, shopping to do, and family to host.

 1. Theft During the Holidays

-T’is the season for giving, and unfortunately also taking.
+This is the season for giving, and unfortunately also taking.
 Retail theft rises dramatically during the holidays, which may only concern you if you host a shop on your property, but there is also the other side of theft to consider.

 Breaking and entering instances rise during the holidays as well.
 Thieves know that gifts are kept in homes leading up to the big day which makes holiday theft easy pickings for burglars…think Home Alone without Macaulay Culkin.
 Not as fun, right?

 Participating in neighborhood watch or investing in an anti-theft system can help prevent theft in your home.
-But even installing simple no trespassing signs, or leaving a security light on can deter potential burglars….not to mention your trustworthy livestock guardian dog (who won’t be knocking over candles this Christmas)
+However, even installing simple no trespassing signs, or leaving a security light on can deter potential burglars….not to mention your trustworthy livestock guardian dog (who won’t be knocking over candles this Christmas)

 2. Holiday Safety Tips for Pets